Research

 Students at the American Memorial School in Tabriz, Iran, 1923.
 Image courtesy of Wikimedia Commons.

-I am in the research and writing stage of a new monograph, tentatively entitled The Ties That Bind: U.S.-Iran Relations, 1905-1953.
-This book will provide the first comprehensive historical study of the formative years of Americans’ relationship with Iranians, from the Iranian Constitutional Revolution of 1905-1911 through the 1953 U.S.-British coup in Iran.
-By using an unorthodox combination of analytic lenses and multi-national, multi-lingual archival research, my book combines the study of official diplomatic contacts with women and gender, cultural perceptions, non-state actors, and the broader international context to provide a thorough examination of American-Iranian engagement before 1953.
+I am researching and writing a new monograph, The Ties That Bind: U.S.-Iran Relations, 1905-1953, which is under contract with Columbia University Press in its Global America series.
+This book will provide the first comprehensive, archives-driven historical study of the formative years of Americans’ relationship with Iranians, from the Iranian Constitutional Revolution of 1905-1911 through the 1953 U.S.- and UK-backed coup in Iran.
+By using an unorthodox combination of analytic lenses and multi-national, multi-lingual archival research, my book combines the study of official diplomatic contacts with cultural engagement, non-state actors and people-to-people interactions, transnational phenomena, and the broader international context to provide a thorough examination of American-Iranian engagement before 1953.
 By taking this approach, I demonstrate that the nations’ early interactions were extensive and that this period is crucial to understanding what occurred later.
 I argue that the first half of the 20th century was when Americans and Iranians formed enduring perceptions of one another and that Americans had an indelible impact on Iran’s national development.
 Meanwhile, Iranians influenced U.S. views of the Islamic world, and I explain how Iran became a site for the expansion of U.S. influence, ultimately – but not inevitably – as a testing ground for Cold War interventionism in 1953.
 This had significant repercussions for Iran, the Middle East, and the exercise of American power worldwide.

 Works In Progress